-Additionally, the center — the first of its kind in Texas — looks to improve the health of those suffering from severe depression, anxiety and PTSD through psychedelic-assisted psychotherapy and research focused heavily on military veterans and adults affected by early childhood trauma.
+Additionally, the center — the first of its kind in Texas — looks to improve the health of those suffering from severe depression, anxiety, PTSD and substance use disorders through psychedelic-assisted psychotherapy and research focused heavily on military veterans and adults affected by early childhood trauma.

 Areas of Focus

 To better understand optimal psychedelic compounds and their administration for consistent therapeutic effects — and to develop new psychedelic drugs and methods of administration — the center investigates:

 - Potential for combining or sequencing other treatment methods; and

 - Preparatory or post-psychedelic augmentations that prolong or enhance therapeutic effects.

 The center pursues research to develop clinical decision-making tools that assist clinicians to better psychedelic-assisted therapy, from treatment selection to administration.
 This includes the identification of biological markers of treatment response and the development of artificial intelligence-based or machine-learning approaches to individualized prediction.